isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 When the upgraded server is back online, the upgrade can be performed for the second server.
-The typical problem reported for the earlier versions of the High Availability hooks library was that the administrator did not have a direct control over the state of the DHCP server.
-Shutting down one of the servers for maintenance didn't necessarily cause the other server to start reponding to all DHCP queries because the failure detection algorithm described in :ref:`ha-scope-transition` requires that the partner does not respond for a configured period of time and, depending on the configuration, may also require that a number of DHCP requests are not responded for a configured period of time.
-The maintenance procedure, however, requires that the administrator is able to instruct one of the servers to instantly start serving all DHCP clients and the other server to instantly stop serving any DHCP clients so as it can be safely shut down.
+The typical problem reported for the earlier versions of the High Availability hooks library was that the administrator did not have direct control over the state of the DHCP server.
+Shutting down one of the servers for maintenance did not necessarily cause the other server to start responding to all DHCP queries, because the failure detection algorithm described in :ref:`ha-scope-transition` requires that the partner not respond for a configured period of time and, depending on the configuration, may also require that a number of DHCP requests are not responded to for a configured period of time.
+The maintenance procedure, however, requires that the administrator be able to instruct one of the servers to instantly start serving all DHCP clients, and the other server to instantly stop serving any DHCP clients, so it can be safely shut down.

 The maintenance feature of the High Availability hooks library addresses